Here are some specific tax considerations for agribusiness.

 Scrapping assets: Agribusinesses operate in a harsh environment, so review your asset schedule and identify any assets that have been scrapped.

-Farm management deposits (FMD): Primary producers can reduce tax by making a FMD to a maximum value of $800,000.
-This can be used to offset a loan and there are concessions to withdraw in drought.
+The amount can be used to offset a deductible loan (the interest earned on the FMD deposit will not be assessable and interest saved in the deductible loan will not be deductible) There are also concessions to withdraw in drought.
 The deduction can only offset primary production income.
 Non-primary production income cannot exceed $100,000 and, when the FMD is withdrawn, the amount is included as assessable income.

 Water facilities and fencing: Primary producers can claim an immediate deduction for capital expenditure on water facilities and fencing, regardless of cost.